ronniesong0809/unique/README.md

 Copyright (c) 2020 Ronnie Song

-This is a Rust based "unique" library crate that find the unique value from an iterator safisfying a predicate.
+This is a Rust based "unique" library crate that find the unique value from an iterator satisfying a predicate.

 ## Usage